-Engagement season: It’s that time of year between Thanksgiving and Valentine’s Day when everyone you know — your college bestie, your second cousin, that girl from camp you hated but for some reason still follow on every social media site — is getting engaged.
+Engagement season: It’s that time of year between Christmas and Valentine’s Day when everyone you know — your college bestie, your second cousin, that girl from school you hated but for some reason still follow on every social media site — is getting engaged.

 What you probably won’t see, however, is a woman pulling out a ring and popping the question to her male partner.